Covered Call Calculator

 Free download

 You modeled your covered call payoff.
 Now find out whether your covered calls are profitable over time.
-The Options Trade Tracker logs every entry and exit and calculates your win rate automatically.
+Enter your email to get the free options trading journal template (Excel and Google Sheets).

 No spam.
 Unsubscribe any time.